informatics-isi-edu/chaise/docs/user-docs/chaise-config.md

      ```

  #### loggedInMenu
  Use this parameter to customize the menu items displayed in the navbar under the login dropdown after a user has logged into the system by supplying an object with your links and/or dropdown menus.
-Each option accepts an ‘acls’ object that has two attribute arrays (‘show’ and ‘enable’) used to define lists of globus groups or users that can see and click that link.
-The url property of each menu object allows for templating of the catalog id parameter using the pattern {{$catalog.id}}.
-The header property of each menu object will create an unclickable bold header with class chaise-dropdown-header.
-Consult the chaise-config-sample.js file for more details about format.
    - Type: Object
    - General syntax:
      ```